Evidence-based certification of quantum dimensions

 For discrete-variable~(DV) systems, if~$\varrho$ is sparse in some basis, then finding a small Hilbert space that contains~$\varrho$ can combat the exponentially-growing processing and storage complexities with the qubit number.
 For continuous-variable~(CV) systems, where a physical~$\varrho$ naturally has vanishing photon-number distribution tails, ascertaining the correct supportive Hilbert space would evidently avoid numerical artifacts originating from an erroneous truncation.
 Methods for Hilbert-space truncation~\cite{Mogilevtsev:2017aa,Teo:2016aa} employing commuting measurements and the maximum-likelihood principle~\cite{Banaszek:1999ml,Fiurasek:2001mq,lnp:2004uq,Rehacek:2007ml,Teo:2011me,Teo:2015qs} work well in the regime of very large datasets, but do not flexibly permit the assessment of additional prior knowledge about~$\varrho$ one might already have.

-For a low-rank or nearly-pure~$\varrho$, using fewer measurement outcomes that are still \emph{informationally complete}~(IC) for state reconstruction is possible with modern compressive tomography~\cite{Teo:2021aa,Teo:2021ab,Teo:2020cs,Kim:2020aa,Gianani:2020aa,Ahn:2019aa,Ahn:2019ns} that does not rely on any assumptions or measurement restrictions (but still needs the system dimension), a leap from traditional compressed-sensing schemes~\cite{Gross:2010cs,Kalev:2015aa,Goyeneche:2015aa,Baldwin:2016cs,Steffens:2017cs}.
+For a low-rank or nearly-pure~$\varrho$, using fewer measurement outcomes that are still \emph{informationally complete}~(IC) for state reconstruction is possible with modern compressive tomography~\cite{Gil-Lopez:2021aa,Teo:2021aa,Teo:2021ab,Teo:2020cs,Kim:2020aa,Gianani:2020aa,Ahn:2019aa,Ahn:2019ns} that does not rely on any assumptions or measurement restrictions (but still requires the system dimension), a leap from traditional compressed-sensing schemes~\cite{Gross:2010cs,Kalev:2015aa,Goyeneche:2015aa,Baldwin:2016cs,Steffens:2017cs}.

-In this work, we propose a Bayesian evidence-based dimension-certification scheme that works for \emph{all} quantum systems, measurements and datasets of any sample size with no assumptions or restrictions whatsoever.
-It is built on the data-driven and irrefutable logic of the \emph{relative belief}~(RB) reasoning~\cite{Evans:2015aa,Evans:2016aa,Evans:2018aa,Al-Labadi:2018aa,Nott:2020aa,Nott:2021aa,Englert:2021aa,Evans:2023aa} that a Hilbert space plausibly contains~$\varrho$ only when supported by data---the posterior probability must exceed the prior probability.
-Its first utility in quantum information gave rise to novel error-region constructions~\cite{Shang:2013cc,Li:2016da,Teo:2018aa,Oh:2018aa,Oh:2019aa,Oh:2019ab,Sim:2019aa}.
+In this work, we propose a Bayesian evidence-based dimension-certification scheme that works for \emph{all} quantum systems, measurements and datasets of any sample size with no statistically-unjustified assumptions or restrictions whatsoever.
+It is built on the data-driven and irrefutable logic of the \emph{relative belief}~(RB) reasoning~\cite{Evans:2015aa,Evans:2016aa,Evans:2018aa,Al-Labadi:2018aa,Nott:2020aa,Nott:2021aa,Englert:2021aa,Evans:2023aa} to unambiguously assert the \emph{plausible} Hilbert spaces containing, or, more generally, the plausible hypotheses about~$\varrho$ that are supported by the data---the posterior probability must exceed the prior probability.
+Its first utility in quantum information gave rise to novel types of error-region constructions~\cite{Shang:2013cc,Li:2016da,Teo:2018aa,Oh:2018aa,Oh:2019aa,Oh:2019ab,Sim:2019aa} and statistically unambiguous refutation of local hidden-variable models for qubit systems~\cite{Gu:2019very}.

-We shall now present a \emph{relative-belief dimension certification}~(RBDC) scheme that uniquely determines the smallest Hilbert space containing~$\varrho$ according to what the data tell~us.
+We shall now present a \emph{relative-belief dimension certification}~(RBDC) scheme that uniquely determines the smallest Hilbert space containing~$\varrho$ according to what the data tell us.
 In this Bayesian framework, all dimensions certified by RBDC are naturally endowed with error bars corresponding to given credibilities.
 With real experimental data, we demonstrate that RBDC can be routinely carried out with no technical difficulties.
-Moreover, we show that for sufficiently large datasets, RBDC is a conservative option that chooses a Hilbert space no smaller than those from a common class of model-selection methods, including Akaike's information criterion~\cite{Burnham:2002aa,Stoica:2004aa}.